 Have you ever noticed a friend's bad breath while conversing with them?
 It's possible their breath wasn't the result of too much garlic at lunch, but rather something more serious.
 When you have a condition called perio breath, problems with your gums may contribute to bad odours in your mouth.
 Here's how gum problems and bad breath are connected and what you can do to prevent both of these oral issues.

-Gum disease typically stems from poor oral hygiene, as the Cleveland Clinic notes.
+Gum problems typically stem from poor oral hygiene.
 It's more common in individuals over 30 years old, and it generally affects men more than women.
 If you have any of the below symptoms, it's a good idea to make an appointment with your dentist to check your gum health:

 - Sensitive or loose teeth

 - Receding gums or teeth that appear longer

 - Pain when chewing or a misaligned bite

 In the early stage of gum problems, the damage to your gums may be reversible.
 However, once you've developed the more serious form, known as periodontitis, the breakdown of your gum tissue is irreversible.